Ivo Pilar: The South Slav Question

-Both essays were just a preparation for Pillar's magnum opus, best known under the title The South Slav Question.
-Pillar wrote it under the pseudonym of L. v.
-Südland.
+Both essays were just a preparation for Pilar's magnum opus, best known under the title The South Slav Question.
+Pilar wrote it under the pseudonym of "L. von Südland".
 The full original title of the work in German language was: L. v.
 Südland, Die südslawische Frage und der Weltkrieg. Übersichtliche Darstellung des Gesamt–Problems (The South Slav Question and the World War.
 The Presentation of the Entire Problem).
 It was published in Vienna in 1918.

-The second edition (also published in Vienna), as stated by Pucek (see below) in his introduction to the Croatian translation, was heavily censored, since such honest but formally mild criticism of the Austrian policy in the Croatian lands in the 19th century was not allowed by the Austrian government of the time.
-Pillar wrote the book in German because he intended it for the German linguistic area, especially the Austrian readers, but also the military and political circles of the embattled Monarchy.

-In The South Slav Question Pillar placed great emphasis on racial determinism arguing that Croats had been defined by the so-called "Nordic-Aryan" racial and cultural heritage, while Serbs had "interbred" with the "Balkan-Romanic Vlachs."
+The second edition (also published in Vienna) was heavily censored, since such honest but formally mild criticism of the Austrian policy in the Croatian lands in the 19th century was not allowed by the Austrian government of the time.
+Pilar wrote the book in German because he intended it for the German linguistic area, especially the Austrian readers, but also the military and political circles of the embattled Monarchy.
+In The South Slav Question, Pilar placed great emphasis on racial determinism arguing that Croats had been defined by the so-called "Nordic-Aryan" racial and cultural heritage, while Serbs had "interbred" with the "Balkan-Romanic Vlachs."

-Book's reception

-The interest for the book was below expectations, however.
-Still, for prevention's sake, as Pucek said, it was being confiscated.
-The Croatian politicians and intellectuals showed even less interest, since they were intent on the future union with the Serbs.
-At first, the book could not promote the mission of its author.

-But this work in the area of South Slav issues was immediately recognized by Serbs and other promoters of a South Slavic Union, since the book warned Croats not to enter into states that would cause their ruin.
-They were buying its copies in Vienna and other cities of the Monarchy to destroy them.
-For this reason, it became a bibliographic rarity soon after its publication.

 Croatian translation

 When the Kingdom of Serbs, Croats and Slovenes was created, any book's new edition became a problem.
-The first two parts of Pucek's Croatian translation were published in the youth magazine Hrvatska mladica, edited by Mile Starčević and Rikard Flogel, in 1928, but as the translator said, "the dictatorship of 6 January terminated Hrvatska mladica and this translation".
+The first two parts of Fedor Pucek's Croatian translation were published in the youth magazine Hrvatska mladica, edited by Mile Starčević and Rikard Flogel, in 1928, but as the translator said, "the dictatorship of 6 January terminated Hrvatska mladica and this translation".
 The third German edition of the book was printed in Zagreb in 1944, with all the faults of the censored second edition.
 It was finally translated to Croatian in 1943, a year before the third German edition, also with all the mentioned faults.
-It was translated, arranged and commented by the industrious South Slav expert Fedor Pucek and published by Matica hrvatska.
-Two years later, in 1945, Pucek was summarily executed by the communist regime.
+It was published by Matica hrvatska.
 The second Croatian edition (1990) is just a reprint of the first.